KeithChamberlain/To_Loan_or_Not/README.md

 # Conclusion

 These particular cutoffs may be useful as features in machine learning models down the road, or to inform financial analysts further in loan approval decisions.
 One problem with these data for loan amount is the striations.
 There is more probability for a loan to fall on multiples of $5k values than other values.
 This may have an impact on the validity of the analysis.

+# Prologue

+Feedback recieved about this analysis include the following:
+  - The appropriate test is an approximate test of differences in population proportions, being the z-test.
+In response I show that the results of the t-test and the z-test are nearly equivalent for these data, which supports the findings regardless of which test is used.
+However, it wouldn't hurt to further use a more conservative adjustment to the degrees of freedom given the imbalance between the groups.
+  - There was a question during a presentation about the axes of figure 3 & 4, to which I incorrectly responded that the graphs were scaled.
+The observer correctly noticed that the scaling must be off then.
+The scaling I referred to was from older code that I abandoned and then forgot that fact.
+The axes on figures 3 and 4 are not scaled but raw proportions in **1e6 units**.
+The units were auto chosen by the grapher.
+The units are printed above the axis, albiet obveously difficult to see otherwise there would have been no reason for the question.
+I have played around with fontsize, however, I have not been successful.
+  -  The plot titles and axis labels were partially cut off in the original plots.
+I have found a workaround that configures the `plot.savefig()`.

+For an update and formal responses to critical feedback, with data, see the [**slide deck**](), and [**updated code**]().